KWAMENEM/KWAMENEM/README.md

 - 👋 Hi, I’m @KWAMENEM
 - 👀 I’m interested in web development and software engineering
-- 🌱 I’m currently learning python and html.
+- 🌱 I’m currently learning python and html with css.
 - 💞️ I’m looking to collaborate on large projects in my field of study.
 - 📫 How to reach me?
 Not a problem, lets chat on Whatsapp [+233547756768]. or call me on 0509146746.
 - 😄 Pronouns: Nana ✨